-A 180-day two-course series that prepares the student for post-high school science and mathematics courses.
+A two-course series that prepares the student for post-high school science and mathematics courses.
 This course includes linear, quadratic, and polynomial functions; exponents and logarithms; analytic geometry; trigonometric functions, formulas, equations and applications; triangle trigonometry; complex numbers; vectors; sequences and series; combinations; probability and statistics; curve fitting and models; limits and derivatives; integrals; volumes of solids; data analysis; hypothesis testing; data distributions; function transformations; graph theory; set theory; matrices; and derivative and integral application.
 Mathematical explorations are required as a part of that final grade.
 Additional topics determined by the instructor may also be included for success in future math courses.
-This course will replace the IB Mathematics SL Seminar with implementation beginning at South Pointe High School in 2019-2020.
+Students must take the IB exam in order to receive a score from the International Baccalaureate Organization for colleges.